SoCXin/doc/docs/arm/installation.rst

 * ``platformio`` or ``pio`` (short alias) - :ref:`piocore_userguide`
 * ``piodebuggdb`` - alias of :ref:`cmd_debug`

-If you have :ref:`pioide` already installed, you do not need to install :ref:`piocore` separately.
+If you have :ref:`espressif_esp32` already installed, you do not need to install :ref:`piocore` separately.
 Just link these tools with your shell:

 .. contents::